If you know how to write a great office manager resume you can be called a clever job applicant.

 Employers can decide whether you are the one to hire only if your skills and experience are placed in the center of your resume.

-While general demands may vary, Drew Satterley, Manager at The Epitec Group, stresses the importance of soft skills for nearly every candidate.
+While general demands may vary, Drew Satterley, a former Manager at The Epitec Group, stresses the importance of soft skills for nearly every candidate.

 Proofread your Resume